Snugglez/chat-saver/README.md

 # chat-saver

-tera chat saver to prevent chat settings resetting and emulate everything client side
+Saves your chat settings with `/8 chat`

+Once you have saved chat settings, the mod will take over and remove any interactions between server and client keeping your chat settings entirely local